40 Fun Ways to Celebrate Earth Day Throughout Earth Month

 6. Clean Up Your Local Environment

-Nothing says earth day like cleaning up trash in your local riverbanks, parks, and community areas.
+Nothing says Earth Day like cleaning up trash at local parks, and community areas.
 And with the right group, it can be fun!
-So volunteer for a clean-up, make sure you are properly attired (yard clothes, sun protection, thick gloves, and a sturdy pair of boots), and get cleaning!
+So volunteer for a clean-up, make sure you are properly attired (yard clothes, sun protection, thick gloves, and a sturdy pair of boots), and get picking!
 No events near you?
 Start your own!
-Encourage your friends and family to join you for a rewarding day that ends with a potluck or pizza to celebrate all that hard work.
+Invite your friends and family to join you for a rewarding day that ends with a potluck or pizza party to celebrate all that hard work.

 7. Go on a Mushroom Walk

-Mushrooms are incredible beings, and there is much more to them than meets the eye.
-The part we see and think of as the mushroom, is called the "fruiting body".
-Beneath the soil surface, mushrooms have mycelium networks that can extend for several meters.
+Mushrooms are incredible, and there's much more to them than meets the eye.
+The part we think of as the mushroom is called the "fruiting body".
+Beneath the soil surface, mushrooms have intricate mycelium networks.
 Feeling intrigued?
-Mycologists love sharing about their favorite subject, so sign up for a mushroom walk near you.
+Mycologists love talking about their favorite subject, so sign up for a mushroom walk near you.
 Prepare to have your socks knocked off when you learn about all the mushroom varieties that are growing around you!

 8. Pull Invasive Species

 Reach out to your local environmental organization to learn what species are invasive to your area, and how to properly ID them.
-You may also be able to join an invasive species pull to get some experience under your belt.
-While this sounds suspiciously like manual labor, there's an odd satisfaction to be found in yanking invasive species out of the ground — especially knowing you've reduced the competition pressure on native trees and shrubs.
+You may also be able to join an organized invasive species pull to get some experience under your belt.
+While this sounds suspiciously like manual labor, there's an odd satisfaction to be found in yanking invasive species out of the ground — especially knowing you've reduced the competition pressure on native trees and shrubs that local wildlife depends on.

 9. Plant a Tree!

-Whether you want to plant native trees on your property, or prefer to leave the tree planting to us, this is a wonderful way to celebrate Earth Day.
-Because when it comes to protecting the climate, trees are the real OGs — and planting them has consistently ranked as a top climate change solution.
-After all, trees help clean the air we breathe and the water we drink, stabilize the soil to prevent erosion, provide habitat for biodiversity, absorb carbon, and so much more!
+Whether you want to plant native trees on your property or prefer to leave the tree planting to us, this is a wonderful way to celebrate Earth Day.
+Because when it comes to protecting the climate, trees are the real OG's — and planting them has consistently ranked as a top climate change solution.
+After all, trees help clean the air we breathe and the water we drink, reduce erosion and improve soil health, provide habitat for biodiversity, absorb carbon, and so much more!

-Channel your inner woodland creature and gather up fallen branches, leaves, flowers, and anything else that catches your eye.
-Once you've got a good collection, string or braid everything together to create a crown that would make Galadriel proud.
-To craft a sturdier piece, build a frame using a vine or metal circlet if you have one, then use that as a base for your creation.
+Channel your inner woodland creature and gather up natural materials that catch you eye, like fallen branches, leaves, and flowers.
+Once you've collected a good sized pile, string or braid everything together to create a crown that would make Galadriel proud.
+To craft a sturdier piece, build a frame using a vine or metal circlet if you have one.
 And hey, if this inspires an inpromptou photoshoot?
 Well, we won't judge!

 12. Get your OM on

 Head to a quiet spot and find yourself a comfortable place to sit (bring a blanket and your meditation cushion if you need to).
-Settle into lotus position or another comfortable position (you could even lay down) to meditate on the sounds and scents of nature.
-Breathe in the healing energy and vibrations of the natural world, and breathe out anything that is weighing on you.
-Do this for as long as you'd like — even just 5 minutes of meditation can do wonders for your state of mind!
+Settle into a comfortable position (you could even lay down) to meditate on the sounds and scents of nature.
+Breathe in the healing energy and vibrations of the natural world, and breathe out anything that's weighing on you.
+Do this for as long as you'd like — even just 5 minutes of meditation can do wonders for your state of mind.

 13. Dust Off Your Bike